Using images in content

 Reduce file size without losing visual clarity:

-• Save JPGs at 50% quality for photographs.
+• As a guide, save JPGs at around 50% quality for photographs.

 • Save JPGs at up to 80% quality for images with text or fine details.